jonnymatts/JZONbie/docs/index.md

 JZONbie can be started either as an embedded server within any JVM application, or as a standalone process.

 ### Embedded JZONbie
 A JZONbie instance can be started within a JVM application by using the Jzonbie class.
-This JZONbie instance can be configured with options for port, zombie header name (explained later), and custom object mapper to be used for deserialization.
+This JZONbie instance can be configured with options for port, zombie header name, additional routes (both explained later), and a custom object mapper to be used for deserialization.
 There is also an option to define a duration to wait after calling stop on the JZONbie instance.
 This may be required where multiple JZONbie instances are created in quick succession using the same port, which can start a JZONbie instance that is not ready to handle traffic instantly.
 In most cases of JZONbie usage, this option should not be required.

 ```java
 // Default Jzonbie: Random port, zombie header name 'zombie', and default object mapper